 IVC Filter Clinic

-A physician assistant checks fluids on a patient IV drip.
+A physician associate checks fluids on a patient IV drip.

 The Dotter Interventional Institute at OHSU uses the most advanced, minimally invasive techniques for IVC filter placement and retrieval by our credentialed and board certified Interventional Radiology Team.